amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

   The first three calculate the relative permeability on mesh interfaces.

 * `"discretization method`" [string] helps to test new discretization methods.
-  The available options are `"mfd`", `"optimized mfd`", `"two-point flux approximation`", `"optimized mfd experimental`" (recommended for highly anisotropic meshes), and `"support operator`".
+  The available options are `"mfd scaled`", `"optimized mfd scaled`", `"two-point flux approximation`", `"two point flux approximation`" and `"support operator`".
 The last option reproduces discretization method implemented in RC1.
   The third option is recommended for orthogonal meshes and diagonal absolute permeability.
   The second option is still experimental (no papers were published) and produces